IRAs: Traditional or Roth?

 Tax Benefits

-A traditional IRA allows you to contribute earned income each year into an individual retirement account.
-Your contributions are not limited by how much you make annually, but they may not be fully deductible.
+If you have earned income, you can generally make contributions to either a traditional or Roth IRA.
+A traditional IRA is an account to which you can contribute pre-tax or after-tax dollars.
+Your ability to make pre-tax contributions (deductible) may be limited based upon your income and participation in an employer retirement plan.
 Subsequent distributions from the account are generally taxed at the prevailing ordinary income tax rates at the time of withdrawal.
-Roth IRA contributions are made with after-tax dollars, and the distributions—including any accrued income/gains—are generally tax free.
+Roth IRA contributions are made with after-tax dollars, and the qualified distributions—including any accrued earnings—are generally tax free.

 Contributions

 Both traditional and Roth IRAs have limits on the amount and timing of contributions into the account.
-For 2023, the combined annual contribution limit for Roth and traditional IRAs is $6,500 ($7,500 if age 50 or older).1 Individuals can continue to contribute to traditional IRAs after they turn age 70½ and if they have earned income.
+For 2025, the combined annual contribution limit for Roth and traditional IRAs is $7,000 ($8,000 if age 50 or older).1 Contributions to a traditional or a Roth IRA can be made anytime between January 1 and the tax-filing deadline of the following year (not including extensions).
+Individuals can generally continue to contribute to both traditional and Roth IRAs regardless of age as long as they have earned income.

 Withdrawals